 The easiest way to stream Tracealyzer traces from an RTOS is often via a SEGGER J-Link debug probe, using the RTT feature.
 This relies on a RAM buffer that is read by the J-Link probe while the target system is executing.
 This is usually fast and reliable, but in case you encounter issues, please check the following.

 1. General Things to Check

 1.1.
 Have you integrated the trace recorder library properly, including the extra steps needed to for streaming?
-This is described in the User Manual, under Creating and Loading Traces.
-For the FreeRTOS version, see below documents.
+This is described in the getting started guide for your RTOS, and in the User Manual found in the Help menu (see Creating and Loading Traces).

 1.2.
 Install the latest J-Link driver.
 The driver that comes with Tracealyzer or your IDE is typically not the very latest version, as SEGGER makes frequent updates.
 It is important that the driver in your IDE and the driver in Tracealyzer are of the same version, if the tools are used in parallel.